On the robustness of high-order upwind summation-by-parts methods for nonlinear conservation laws: Numerical experiments

 \subsection{Kelvin-Helmholtz instability}

-Next, we use a Kelvin-Helmholtz instability setup for the 2D compressible Euler equations of an ideal fluid to test the robustness of the methods.
+Next, we move beyond well-resolved test configurations and use a Kelvin-Helmholtz instability setup for the 2D compressible Euler equations of an ideal fluid to further test the robustness of the methods and their different splittings in various under-resolved regimes in detail.
 Specifically, we use the same setup as in \cite{chan2022entropy}, i.e., the initial condition

 where $B(x,y)$ is the smoothed approximation

 to a discontinuous step function.
 The domain is $[-1,1]^2$ with time interval $[0, 15]$.
 We integrate the semidiscretizations in time with the third-order, four-stage SSP method of \cite{kraaijevanger1991contractivity} with embedded method of \cite{conde2022embedded} and error-based step size controller developed in \cite{ranocha2021optimized} with absolute and relative tolerances chosen as $10^{-6}$.